nicohlr/ipychart/docs/docs/user_guide/scales.md

 #### Callback subargument (`'ticks'` option)

 The ticks can be customized with a callback function.
-Callback function are javascript function inputed into the chart to do some specific actions.
+Callback function are Javascript function inputed into the chart to do some specific actions.
 To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation](https://github.com/nicohlr/ipychart/blob/master/docs/docs/user_guide).

 #### Source subargument (`'ticks'` option, only for time scales)